Satya-bit/KSAT-PREDICTION-FROM-SOIL/README.md

 Selected features
 Handled missing values and ensured categorical/numerical features were properly encoded.

 2) Removed outliers using IQR andfilled the misisng values using Iterative imputer from sklearn library.
+Used standard scaler.

 ![image](https://github.com/user-attachments/assets/97e5249b-2857-4893-81e0-3a9ad4d1dc6a)